polars.DataFrame.partition_by#

 as_dict

 Return a dictionary instead of a list.
-The dictionary keys are the distinct group values that identify that group.
+The dictionary keys are tuples of the distinct group values that identify each group.
+If a single string was passed to by, the keys are a single value instead of a tuple.

 Examples